sameenahmad/probable-broccoli/README.md

 That's it!
 Next time you play a playlist, All the ads are skipped themselves without having to listen to "Music sunte sunte Ad agaye! 🥲" 🎉

-P.S Right now you have to open a playlist to get it to work, Don't support the home page yet. 🎈
+P.S Right now you have to open a playlist to get it to work, this doesn't support the home page yet. 🎈